GitW1n/emacs-theme-switcher/README.md

 # emacs-theme-switcher

- Simple Time Switcher for Emacs
+ Simple Theme Switcher for Emacs

-This is a simple Emacs package that allows you to switch between different time zones or times easily.
+This library allows you to switch themes depending on timeily.

 ## Installation
 You can install this package by adding it to your Emacs configuration: